 4.3.
 Participant Confidentiality.
 We will treat all participant information shared during individual coaching intake calls and sessions as confidential.
 Individual coaching participants will have discretion to share or not share the content of coaching conversations, and any other information from the coaching process.
 Your employees' secrets are safe with us too!
 (We’ll always let you know if we learn that someone is doing something illegal or dangerous, though.)

 4.4.
 Former LifeLabs Employees.
 Sometimes our employees move on to new opportunities (We know!
 We find it shocking too!).
 We invest significant resources in developing our employees.
 They’re kind of our “secret sauce.”
-You agree that you won’t knowingly hire our previous employees to provide training to your employees using our intellectual property, including but not limited to, our workshop content, training materials, exercises, presentation slides, worksheets, methods and processes, designs, etc. Additionally, you agree not to knowingly ask our previous employees to disclose any of our Confidential Information including, but not limited to, potential or actual customers, customer and client lists, techniques, business, and product plans, and other confidential business information.
+You agree that you won’t knowingly hire our previous employees to provide training to your employees if our previous employees continue to use materials that belong to us, including but not limited to, our workshop content, training materials, exercises, presentation slides, worksheets, methods and processes, designs, etc. Additionally, you agree not to knowingly ask our previous employees to disclose any of our Confidential Information including, but not limited to, potential or actual customers, customer and client lists, techniques, business, and product plans, and other confidential business information.